Nashville-Public-Library/bedework-docs/docs/web-statistics/podcast-statistics.md

 * Pageviews on the overall podcasts landing page
 * Pageviews on each podcast series landing page
 * Pageviews on individual podcast episode pages
-* Count of people who came from a podcast referral lnik by using a campaign-tagged URL (as long as the URL is tagged)
+* Count of people who came from a podcast referral link by using a campaign-tagged URL (as long as the URL is tagged)

-### Statistics We Cannot Provide (But We're Working On It)
+### Statistics We Cannot Provide

 * Clicks on the audio player button on podcast episode pages (did people stream from NPL site?)
 * Length of Listening / Engagement with Audio Player (how long did people listen to the audio on the NPL site?)